Search This Blog

 Darlings, the drama has finally arrived.

-For my latest Valentine’s Day creation, I wanted to lean all the way into pulp-fiction camp.
-I decided to blend the opulent, moody lighting of a classical Rococo painting with the shameless, sweaty melodrama of vintage gay pulp fiction illustration.
-The result is pure, unadulterated camp, and I am obsessed with it.
+For my latest Valentine's Day creation, I wanted to lean all the way into camp.
+I crossed the deep saturated reds and dramatic chiaroscuro of academic figure painting with the shameless, sweaty melodrama of vintage gay pulp paperback covers — the kind of book illustration that once promised more than the prose inside could ever deliver.
+The result is pure, knowing, unrepentant camp, and I'm obsessed with it.
 I hope you will be too.

 Comments